Javeed-Pasha/Bike-usage-analytics-project/README.md

 ### Running the Code

-To begin, navigate to the directory `cd ~/mage` in your terminal.
+1. To begin, navigate to the directory `cd ~/mage` in your terminal.
 Then, start the Docker containers `docker-compose up -d`.
-Ensure that you configure port forwarding in VS Code for ports 6789 and 5432.
-You can access the Mage application at http://localhost:6789/.
+2. Ensure that you configure port forwarding in VS Code for ports 6789 and 5432.

-Additionally, please note that you may need to adjust certain parameters such as bucket_name, project_id, and bigquery dataset names in the Mage pipelines according to your setup.
+3. Now, you can access the Mage application at http://localhost:6789/.
+4. Edit the pipeline named **DataPipeline_mibici** and goto block named **create_spark_session** and replace the variables bucket_name='REPLACE_WITH_GCP_BUCKETNAME' project_id = 'REPLACE_WITH_GCP_PROJECT_ID'
+		bigquery_dataset = 'REPLACE_WITH_BIGQUERY_DATASETNAME'

-Finally, run the pipeline named DataPipeline_mibici to initiate the data processing tasks
+5. Finally, run the pipeline named DataPipeline_mibici to initiate the data processing tasks

-When you are done, in a google bucket you should have rides parquet files partitioned by year and month  and a nomenclature parquet file and in the BigQuery you should have all tables.

-When you are done, in a google bucket you should have two CSV files and in the BigQuery you should have all tables.

 Your pipeline should look like this:

 <img src="images/mage_flow.PNG" width="900" height="550" />

+Once the process is complete, the raw data for rides will be partitioned by year and month and stored in Google Cloud Storage under the directory **bucket_name/raw/rides/\*/\*/**.
+Similarly, the raw data for stations will be located at **bucket_name/raw/nomenclature/\***.

+In BigQuery, you will find a Dimension table named **Dim_Stations**, a Fact table called **Rides_Fact**, and an Analytics table named **rides-analytics_data**.
+The analytics table will contain metrics such as ride routes to identify popular routes.

 <br>